HanThamarat/react-system-management-templete/README.md

 # Quick start

-When Clone this project after give your cd to path of project and used
+When Clone this project after give open terminal or command line on your computer and cd to path of project and used command
 ```
 docker compose up